haoyung/haoyung.github.io/_posts/en/wip_translate/anthropic-refine-0.3-finalbase.md

      $$ \displaystyle\frac{10.01}{99.79} \approx 10.03\%$$

-7. Use the following table (thanks again to [Quantitative Café](https://github.com/quantitativecafe/blog/blob/main/refractive-index/refractive-index.xlsx) and [Weber State University](https://faculty.weber.edu/ewalker/Chem2990/Chem%202990%20Refractive%20Index%20Readings.pdf) for the data) and [interpolation](https://en.wikipedia.org/wiki/Interpolation) to calculate the theoretical refractive index (which Difluid measures and displays).
+7. Use the following table (thanks again to [Quantitative Café](https://github.com/quantitativecafe/blog/blob/main/refractive-index/refractive-index.xlsx) and [Weber State University](https://faculty.weber.edu/ewalker/Chem2990/Chem%202990%20Refractive%20Index%20Readings.pdf) for the data) and [interpolation](https://en.wikipedia.org/wiki/Interpolation) to calculate the theoretical refractive index (which Difluid measures and displays in the top left corner of the screen).

      | Sucrose Solution Concentration | 9%     | 10%    | 11%    |
      | ------------------------------ | ------ | ------ | ------ |